Last Updated on: January 21, 2023

 Its name derives from a monument dedicated to Gaius Julius Antiochus Epiphanes Philopappos, a prince from the Kingdom of Commagene, but the reason it’s widely known is that it includes the Pnyx Hill.

-Here ancient Greeks used to gather and make important decisions about political and social matters and thus it’s considered one of the first places where democracy was born.
+Here, the ancient Greeks used to gather and make important decisions about political and social matters, and thus, it’s considered one of the first places where democracy was born.

-Other important sites found in Philipappos Hill is the Hill of the Muses, the Hill of the Nymphs, and two carved caves known as “Socrates Prison.”
+Other important sites found in Philipappos Hill are the Hill of the Muses, the Hill of the Nymphs, and two carved caves known as “Socrates Prison.”

 The historic sites in combination with the breathtaking view from the top of the hill, make Philopappos Hill one of the top 10 attractions in Athens.

-If you’re looking to stay near Philopappos Hill, we highly recommend Phidias Hotel for a budget-friendly stay, the Acropolis View Hotel for its stunning Parthenon view, or Herodion Hotel to enjoy the alfresco rooftop cafe.
+If you want to stay near Philopappos Hill, we highly recommend Phidias Hotel for a budget-friendly stay, the Acropolis View Hotel for its stunning Parthenon view, or Herodion Hotel to enjoy the alfresco rooftop cafe.

-The neighborhood of Monastiraki and especially Monastiraki Square, is usually packed with tourists taking a stroll around Athens’ city center.
+The neighborhood of Monastiraki, and especially Monastiraki Square, is usually packed with tourists taking a stroll around Athens’s city center.

-Here you’ll find Hadrian’s Library, a traditional ceramics museum housed in a former Turkish mosque and a small Byzantine church.
-The area brims with souvenir shops and second-hand stores while flea markets take place every Sunday.
+Here, you’ll find Hadrian’s Library, a traditional ceramics museum housed in a former Turkish mosque and a small Byzantine church.
+The area brims with souvenir shops and second-hand stores, while flea markets occur every Sunday.

-Ifestou is the most popular street in Monastiraki lined up with shoe and clothing shops, vinyl stores as well as stands filled with knick-knacks.
+Ifestou is the most popular street in Monastiraki lined up with shoe and clothing shops, vinyl stores, and stands filled with knick-knacks.

 Pick Athens Utopia Ermou if you want to stay a breath away from the famous shopping street, Athenaeum Eridanus Luxury Hotel if you want a touch of luxury for your vacation, or Elia Ermou Athens Hotel if you want to enjoy a magnificent view of the Acropolis.